COVID: EU now also backs mix-and-match vaccines | DW | 07.12.2021

 As part of their Com-COV trial, the Oxford researchers administered various vaccine combinations to 830 volunteers over the age of 50.
 A subsequent Com-COV2 study included 1,070 volunteers.
 Their results showed the highest number of antibodies was developed by people who had received two BioNTech jabs, followed by those who had gotten a shot of AstraZeneca first and BioNTech second.
 The reverse order still yielded more antibodies on average than two shots of AstraZeneca.

-Lead researcher Matthew Snape, an associate professor of paediatrics and vaccinology, then told the BBC that the Com-COV findings didn't undermine the use of two AstraZeneca jabs in the fight against COVID.
+Lead researcher Matthew Snape, an associate professor of pediatrics and vaccinology, then told the BBC that the Com-COV findings didn't undermine the use of two AstraZeneca jabs in the fight against COVID.

 "We already know that both standard schedules are very effective against severe disease and hospitalizations, including against the Delta variant," he said.